-Ended - a Premium Listing on Bring a Trailer Auctions : 1965 Porsche 356SC Cabriolet
+Ended on Bring a Trailer Auctions : 1965 Porsche 356SC Cabriolet

 Contact us for any information regarding this process.

-A three-spoke steering wheel sits ahead of green-letter VDO instrumentation that includes a 7k-rpm tachometer, a 200-km/h speedometer, and a combination gauge.
-The five-digit odometer shows 83k kilometers (~52k miles), and true mileage is unknown.
-Approximately 3,400 kilometers have been added by the current owner over the past two decades.
+A wood-rimmed steering wheel sits ahead of green-letter VDO instrumentation that includes a 7k-rpm tachometer, a 200-km/h speedometer, and a combination gauge.
+The five-digit odometer shows 54k kilometers (~33k miles), approximately 1k of which have been added under current ownership.
+True mileage is unknown.

-The engine-case stamping reads P?821812? and matches the number indicated on the Porsche Certificate of Authenticity below.
+The engine case has been replaced, although the front timing cover shows stamping P?821844?, which matches the number recorded on the Certificate of Authenticity below.

 Power is delivered to the rear wheels through a four-speed manual transaxle.
-Additional photos of the underside are presented in the gallery.
+Additional photos of the underside are presented in the gallery below.

-The Porsche Certificate of Authenticity lists the production date, original colors, and powertrain numbers.
+The Porsche Certificate of Authenticity from 1995 lists the model, original colors, and factory-issued powertrain numbers.

 Contact us at 831.373.3131 or [email protected]